Waziup/waziup.io/content/_index.md

 title: "Waziup e.V."
 hasHero: true
 services:
-  - title: IoT Skills development & Training
+  - title: Skills Development & Training
     icon: school
     text: We offer IoT capacity building for your developers & engineers.
 We organize hackathons and bootcamps on your premises.

-  - title: IoT Solution Prototyping
+  - title: Solution Prototyping
     icon: memory
-    text: We help you developing your solutions, such as farming applications.
+    text: We help you developing your IoT solutions, such as farming applications.
 We developed a full stack technology to support your applications.

   - title: Digital Farming
     icon: temp_preferences_eco